 How do I enroll?

-The first step is to meet with our counselor or principal to determine if Tustin Connect is a good fit.
+The first step is to meet with our counselor or lead teacher to determine if Tustin Connect is a good fit.
 Call us at 714-430-2052 to make an appointment.

 Who are the teachers?